migtools/mig-operator/docs/usage/MustGather.md

 CAM [*must-gather*](https://github.com/konveyor/must-gather) is a tool for gathering useful debug info related to a CAM installation.

-If you're having trouble migrating workloads with CAM and want to share info about your installation, it may be useful to include *must-gather* artifacts in the GitHub issue or Bugzilla filed.
+If you're having trouble migrating workloads with CAM and want to share info about your installation, it may be useful to include *must-gather* artifacts in the associated GitHub issue or Bugzilla.

 ---